SaiAryanS/E-Commerce-Website/README.md

 *These routes require a valid admin JWT in the `Authorization` header (`Bearer <token>`).*

 *   `POST /api/products`: Add a new product to the database.
+*   `DELETE /api/products/:id`: Remove a product from the database. a new product to the database.
 *   `DELETE /api/products/:id`: Remove a product from the database.